mtl-lan/technical_test_java/README.md

     can you explain why it is critical to run this kind of compaction in HDFS?

     I think there are two main advantages:
-    1. HDFS is a distributed file system, so it will speed up data processing and also the replication mechanism will increase data availability and consistancy.
+    1. HDFS is a distributed file system, it will store the file into partitions.
+So many small files on HDFS means there will be more I/O times than a merged file.
+So compacting files in fewer bigger ones can shorten the data processing time.

-    2. It will greatly support data further consumers, like business analysis, machine learning, OLAP services, etc.
+    2. It will also better support data consumers, like business analysis, machine learning, OLAP services, etc.